STEP BY STEP GUIDE TO STUDY ABROAD

 Be sure to keep in touch with the faculty members who will be writing your recommendations, as these must be completed by the deadline as well.

-If the foreign institution you are applying to requires additional application materials, be sure these materials are also completed by our office’s deadline (unless the foreign program’s deadline is earlier than ours).
+If the foreign institution you are applying to requires additional application materials, be sure to start working on these materials by our office’s deadline (unless the foreign program’s deadline is earlier than ours).